Muvon/yoda/README.md

 cd yoda && make check && sudo make install
 ```

-Remember that you need bash version 4 or higher installed at least.
+Remember that you need bash version 4 or higher installed at least and GNU implementation of the sed.

 ## Knowledge requirements
 1. [Docker](https://docs.docker.com) and its main concept